dribnet/purvs/README.md

 :memo:
 The lighter purple ellipse rotates around the centre based on the feauture of the letter.
 For example, A could be seen as a triangle / fan, so it has a fan shape in the middle.
 B has two little half circle on the side, and C is like a complete half circle.  *working on putting triangles*

+*25 March*  :sunny:
 Updating my sketch today, I chose to use rectangles, triangles and ellipses to create my letters.

+*30 March*  :umbrella: :zap:
+Working on getting things into draw letter js and looking at using the variables wisely to get the most out of it.
+Starting to work in the editor, but nothing major has changed.